ambassify/tinymce-variable/README.md

 ```

 ## Develop
-To start a HTTP server to test your can run following command an open the reported URL in your browser.
+To start a HTTP server to test you can run following command an open the reported URL in your browser.

 ```
 npm run serve